ArchiveBox/pocket-exporter/README.md

 ## 🙏 Acknowledgments

 Built with frustration after discovering Pocket's official export is essentially useless for archival purposes.
-Special thanks to everyone who helped test this before relese.
+Special thanks to everyone who helped test this.

 ## 🔗 Related Links